Guiding Students on the Pathways to Success

 Four elementary student assistance counselors are available to all elementary schools.

-Each of the seven middle schools have one full-time school counselor and a full-time student assistance counselor.
+- Each of the seven middle schools have a full-time school counselor and a full-time student assistance counselor.

 - The four high schools each have a counseling department.

 - On two campuses students are divided by alphabet among school counselors.